-Nelly Camargo joined Dr. Stefan Kappe’s program at NYU in 2002.
-She decided to move to Seattle with the lab in 2003 where she was instrumental in setting up the lab and ensuring it ran smoothly.
-She is originally from Colombia and received her BSc from the Universidad Nacional de Colombia.
-During her time in the Kappe Lab she has played an integral part of the many research programs.
-She successfully initiated and spearheaded the transfection technology of the rodent and human malaria parasites in the lab, a key technology that has led to a deeper understanding of the biology of the parasite which she finds fascinating.
-She believes that excellent, honest, persistent and truly cooperative work will eventually lead to control of the damage inflicted to so many people by the malaria pathogen.
-Outside of work she enjoys spending time with her family.
+Nelly Camargo joined Dr. Stefan Kappe’s lab, then at New York University, in 2002.
+She received her BSc from the Universidad Nacional de Colombia.
+Nelly has played an integral part to many research programs in the lab spanning from establishing transfection technology of the rodent and human malaria parasites to supporting the Human Challenge Center (HCC) with malaria clinical trials.
+In partnership with the HCC, Nelly has been involved in both safety and efficacy trials in human volunteers with a genetically attenuated parasite that was created in the lab.
+She believes that excellent, honest, persistent and truly cooperative work will eventually lead to control of the damage inflicted to so many people by the Plasmodium parasite that causes malaria.
+Outside of the lab Nelly enjoys spending time with her family.

 Debashree Goswami, PhD

 Dr. Debashree Goswami received her PhD from the Max Planck Institute for Molecular Biomedicine and University of Münster, Germany, in 2016.
 During her PhD, she investigated the role of a receptor-ligand pair involved in the process of leukocyte transendothelial migration using gene-deficient mice.
 For her postdoc, she wanted to transition into a lab involved in applied research, which brought her to the Kappe Lab.
 In the Kappe Lab, she is currently working on the malaria vaccine project that requires generating genetically attenuated parasites (GAP) that arrest late in the liver stage.
 These late-arresting GAPs would serve as the next potential vaccine candidate.
 In her spare time, she enjoys playing tennis and volleyball and going on hikes.